banjopickin/women_workforce/README.md

 ## Big Picture Question

 **What factors influenced women's working statuses in United States in the past two decades?**

+**Data Source**

+The [General Social Survy(GSS)](https://gssdataexplorer.norc.org/) is a sociological survey which monitors demographic attitudes and living conditions of residents of the United States.
+The entire data is accessible to the public and is one of the most commonly used data source in social science studies.

 To answer this question, first I had to know how women's employment statuses differed from men's.